JMRI/JMRI/scripts/HOWTO-distribution.md

 - Turn off the Jenkins job; this is so it doesn't fail after later steps

 - Close the [current milestone](https://github.com/JMRI/JMRI/milestones) with the current release number

-- Create a [new milestone](https://github.com/JMRI/JMRI/milestones) with the new release number

 - on GitHub JMRI/JMRI go to the "releases" link, then click "Draft a new release" e.g.